NickLargey/TextMiningAssignment3/README.md

     pip install beautifulsoup4
     ```
 2. This will take a while to run
-   - it's recommended to use the lyrics.csv
+   - It's recommended to use the provided lyrics.csv if you want to quickly move to the next tasks

 # README: Task 3